dwaithe/FCSfitJS/README.md

 # FoCuS-fit-JS
-FoCuS-fit-JS is a javascript browser based software for fitting correlated FCS (Fluorescence Correlation Spectroscopy) curves.
+FoCuS-fit-JS is a JavaScript browser based software for fitting correlated FCS (Fluorescence Correlation Spectroscopy) curves.
 This is browser version of the fitting software previously included with FoCuS-point and FoCuS-scan Python software.

 ### Software